6 Fun Marriage Lessons From A Road Trip

-In the last post, I promised to share lessons and pictures from our adventure.
+In my last post, I promised to share lessons and pictures from our adventure.

-Here they are; 6 fun things I learned about marriage from our move!
+Here they are; 6 fun marriage lessons from our move!

 1. We like each other